 Step 1: Add your dry ingredients to a bowl and whisk the ingredients to blend them.
 Add the 5 tablespoon of cold butter.

 Use a pastry blender to cut the butter into the flour.
-Many wonders if they can use a food processor to cut the butter in.
+Many wonder if they can use a food processor to cut the butter in.
 I find a food processor overmixes the butter in, and you lose some of the flaky layers.

 Step 2: Your flour mix will look like it has crumbs, like in this photo.